Kotli Azad Kashmir, Pakistan Travel Guide

 Direct carbon offset options are not local.
 Compensate for flight emissions through international programs like Terrapass.
 For ethical tours, look into G Adventures.

 Carry out what you carry in, especially from natural areas.
-Dispose of waste properly in designated bins.
+Throw away trash in the right bins.

 Choose locally owned accommodations and restaurants.
-Hire local experts and drivers for direct community support.
+Hire local experts and private drivers for direct community support.